Finding the Why

 Very often, when trying to solve a problem, we get lost in a forest of symptoms without finding the root cause.
 For example, clients will tell me their businesses aren’t doing well.
 This is a symptom without any insight into the cause.
 We must dive deeper to understand what is causing this.

 Is it about brand awareness, product market fit, or customer experience?
-By delving deeper, we will ultimately get to the root cause and can begin to address the problem and make changes.
+By delving deeper, we will ultimately identify the root cause and begin to address the problem, implementing necessary changes.

 Uncovering the Root Cause: A Guide to Solving Problems Effectively